icterry/ianterry.io/_posts/2020-04-06-pass-the-hcispp-exam.md

 For that, let's look at all the resources I used to prep for the HCISPP exam.

 ## HIPAA
-When it comes to healthcare security and privacy in the United States, the Healthcare Insurance Portability and Accountability Act (HIPAA) has the final word on legal requirements and security controls.
+When it comes to healthcare security and privacy in the United States, the Healthcare Insurance Portability and Accountability Act (HIPAA) has the final word on legal requirements and security safeguards.

 HIPAA regulations dictate what covered entities and business associates must do to protect the confidentiality, integrity, and availability of protected health information (PHI).